 The purpose of this workshop is to explore the lessons and insights of Managing to Learn from four perspectives.

 Note: each participant will receive a copy of Managing to Learn.

-First participants will explore the requirements of sound A3 thinking and management by following the stages of learning illustrated in Managing To Learn (MTL).
+1. First, you’ll learn sound A3 thinking and management by following the stages of learning shared in Managing To Learn (MTL).
 MTL describes how a young manager learns to handle a significant problem-solving responsibility by creating an A3 that earns him the authority to address the problem in the ways he proposes.
-This occurs as he is coached on his problem solving and A3 thinking by his boss and mentor.
-He steadily uses the knowledge he is learning to revise his initial "jump-to-a-solution" A3 into an effective PDCA story.
-Participants will examine how the A3 changes with each revision, what the young manager has learned about the A3 thinking, the A3 process that he applies in each revision, and what the course of his development indicates about the deep problem-solving focus that characterizes lean thinking.
+You’ll examine how the A3 changes with each revision, what the young manager has learned about the A3 thinking, the A3 process that he applies in each revision, and what the course of his development indicates about the deep problem-solving focus that characterizes lean thinking.

-Second participants will have the opportunity to develop their own eyes and ears to recognize effective A3 stories.
-They will describe the problem-solving thinking that is required in each section of the A3 for the PDCA story it tells to be effective.
-Participants will read several A3s and discuss how they would coach the authors to improve them.
-They will then be given final versions of the A3s and asked to determine if they are more effective and why they are more effective than the originals.
+2. Next, you’ll get the chance to develop your own eyes and ears to recognize effective A3 stories.
+You’ll describe the problem-solving thinking that is required for each section of the A3 for the PDCA story it tells to be effective.

 - Basic types of A3 stories and how the format differs for each